Bachelor of Science (Honours) in Computing in Interactive Digital Art and Design SE608

 What is the Course about?

-This course provides you with the skills required to become a professional digital artist and application developer.
+This course provides graduates with the skills required to become a professional digital artist and application developer.
 They will acquire skills in concept design, art production and graphics programming.
 On completion, you will have produced numerous concepts for games, applications and entertainment media.

 Is this course for you?

-Are you interested in creating interactive digital art for applications, games, film and media?
+- Are you interested in creating Interactive Digital Art for applications, games, film and media

 - Work placements incorporated into Year 3 and are offered with leading national and international companies; students may also opt to complete a portfolio project and / or a study abroad (Erasmus+)

 - Exit Award: Bachelor of Science in Computing in Interactive Digital Art and Design (NFQ Level 7) after Year 3.